AJFunk/cannabis-reports/README.md

 ```

 <h3 id='strain-children'>Strain.children(ucpc, options)</h3>
-returns an array of the child strains that this one has been bred into.
+returns an array of the child strains that this strain has been bred into.

 ##### `ucpc` (required) - [String]
 ##### `options` (optional) - [Object]